 After class, students study or hang out with friends before dinner in the cafeteria.
 After dinner, students may do chores in their dorms or spend their downtime studying.
 Most students are in bed by 10 PM in order to rest for the next day's tasks.

 Gerald R. Ford Job Corps boasts one of the best recreation programs in the nation.
 Students find our recreational activities to be a fun and exciting way to meet new friends, socialize, and just relax and unwind at the end of the day.
-Some of the activities we offer are billiards, ping pong, air hockey, foosball, darts, arts and crafts, choir, and video games.
+Some of the activities we offer are billiards, ping pong, air hockey, foosball, darts, arts and crafts, choir, a movie room, and video games.

 Our students can participate in men's and women's varsity teams in such sports as basketball, baseball, softball, and volleyball.
 Our varsity teams compete in community tournaments and leagues and against teams from other Job Corps centers.
 We also have a cheerleading squad that appears at our basketball games.